Getting Around India

-A modern expressway links Delhi with Agra, where the Taj Mahal is situated; this has reduced travel times by road from five hours to around 3 hours.
+A modern expressway links Delhi with Agra, where the Taj Mahal is situated; this has reduced travel times by road from five hours to around three hours.

-Note: Travel in rural areas during the monsoon season can be hazardous and care should be taken.
-Monsoon rains cause flooding and landslides that can cut off some towns and villages for days at a time.
+Note: Travelling in rural areas during the monsoon season can be hazardous and care should be taken.
+Monsoon rains can cause flooding and landslides that cut off some towns and villages for days at a time.

 Side of the roadLeft

-Outside the major cities main roads and other routes are often poorly maintained and congested with poor visibility and inadequate warning markers.
+Outside the major cities, main roads and other routes are often poorly maintained, often lacking warning markers and street lights.

 Self-drive cars are not as widely available as chauffeur-driven ones.
-Driving around India is not recommended due to the erratic nature of driving standards and the heavy traffic.
+Driving around India is not necessarily recommended, as the nature of driving standards can be challenging.

 There are a large number of chauffeur-driven tourist cars (some air conditioned) available in the main tourist centres.
 These unmetered tourist cars are usually cheaper than taxis if booked for an extended period of time.
 Shop around for the best deals and hire from a reputable firm.

 An International Driving Permit is required.
-If importing your vehicle into India, get the latest documentation requirements from the Indian embassy in your home country.
+If importing your vehicle into India, procure the latest documentation requirements from the Indian embassy in your home country.

 Taxis and auto rickshaws are available in large cities and fares should be charged by the kilometre.
-They do not always have meters but, where they do, visitors should insist on the meter being flagged in their presence.
-Fares change from time to time and therefore do not always conform to the reading on the meter, but drivers should always have a copy of the latest fare chart available for inspection.
+If present, visitors should insist on the meter being flagged, as fares can fluctuate.
+Fares do not always conform to the reading on the meter, but drivers should always have a copy of the latest fare chart available for inspection.
 Kolkata (Calcutta), Delhi, Mumbai and Chennai (Madras) have metro systems.

 The Indian internal railway system is state-run by Indian Railways (www.indianrail.gov.in).
-There are seven classes of travel: first-class air conditioned, first-class sleeper, second-class air conditioned, second-class, sleeper class, third-class air conditioned and air conditioned chair car.
+There are several classes of travel including: first-class air-conditioned, first-class sleeper, second-class air conditioned, second-class, sleeper class, third-class air-conditioned and air-conditioned chair car.
 Major trains carry restaurant cars.

 Special trains: The Palace on Wheels (www.palacesonwheels.com) is a luxury train especially popular with foreign tourists.
 Tariff includes cost of travel, full catering and conducted sightseeing tours.
-Itinerary: Delhi-Jaipur-Jaisalmer-Jodhpur-Ranthambore-Chittorgarh-Udaipur-Bharatpur-Agra-Delhi.
+Itinerary: Delhi-Jaipur-Sawai Madhopur-Chittorgarh-Udaipur-Jaisalmer-Jodhpur-Bharatpur/Agra-Delhi.

 The Deccan Odyssey (www.deccan-odyssey-india.com) offers an eight-day jaunt through Maharashtra, pausing in Goa.

-The Fairy Queen is the oldest steam engine in the world.
+The Fairy Queen (www.royalindiantrains.com) is the oldest oldest working steam locomotive in the world.
 The journey is a two-day round trip from Delhi to Alwar.
 Guests are taken to Sariska Tiger Reserve for a jeep safari and stay overnight in a hotel.